bigfoot-5/autonomous-manipulation/docs/UR5Real.md

 ## Using MoveIt! for Motion Planning

-5. Use [MoveIt!](http://wiki.ros.org/action/show/moveit?action=show&redirect=MoveIt) to control the robot and allow motion planning[[2]](http://wiki.ros.org/universal_robot/Tutorials/Getting%20Started%20with%20a%20Universal%20Robot%20and%20ROS-Industrial):
+5. In a new terminal, use [MoveIt!](http://wiki.ros.org/action/show/moveit?action=show&redirect=MoveIt) to control the robot and allow motion planning[[2]](http://wiki.ros.org/universal_robot/Tutorials/Getting%20Started%20with%20a%20Universal%20Robot%20and%20ROS-Industrial):
     ```bash
     roslaunch ur5e_moveit_config moveit_planning_execution.launch
     ```
     The screen should now show - 'You can start planning now!'

-6. Start [RViz](http://wiki.ros.org/rviz), including the MoveIt! motion planning plugin:
+6. In a new terminal, start [RViz](http://wiki.ros.org/rviz), including the MoveIt! motion planning plugin:
     ```bash
     roslaunch ur5e_moveit_config moveit_rviz.launch
     ```